Last updated: May 2026

 • Higher-margin products

-Traditional inventory works best for:
+Legacy inventory works best for:

 • High-volume staple products

-• Items with very stable demand
+• Items with stable demand

 • Products requiring immediate delivery